bartbutenaers/node-red-contrib-rtsp-client/README.md

 ### Advanced

 #### Socket timeout
 The socket TCP I/O timeout in micro seconds.
 When this field is empty, the node will keep waiting for the RTSP stream to arrive.
+See the *"stream monitoring"* section above for more information about this setting.

+CAUTION: In older versions of FFmpeg this option will not be available or not work correctly.
+So use at least an FFmpeg build from 2022!

 #### Maximum delay
 A low delay value will a.o. result in the re-ordering buffer to be skipped.